Tech boom leads global markets through first half of 2024

 The big story in commodities has been cocoa sky-rocketing almost 85% due to shortages which is already its second-biggest annual leap of all time, although certainly is not good news for chocoholics.

-Gold hit a record high of just shy of $2,450 an ounce last month.
+Gold hit a record high of just shy of $2,450 an ounce in May.
 Oil is up a respectable 12% while bitcoin broke though $70,000 and set a flurry of new highs after U.S. watchdogs gave bitcoin exchange-traded funds the green light.

-The value of global M&A activity is up 5% compared to last year.
+The value of global M&A activity is up 5% compared to the first half of last year.

 That's mainly down to a brace of $35-billion deals that saw credit-card firm Capital One take over Discover Financial and chip designer Synopsys buy out rival Ansys, although it could have been much more though if BHP's gripping $49-billion pursuit of Anglo American had succeeded.